 Breathlessness is typical at these altitudes, but it’s hard to predict if, and to what extent, altitude sickness will affect you as an individual.
+Before you leave on the trip, make sure to talk to your doctor or consult a travel clinic physician to see if there are any medications you may need.

 The Risk of Altitude Sickness in Peru